sara7869/Creativa/readme.rst

 Functionalties
 **************

-1. Ability to register and login.
+1. Ability to register, login, reset password and delete account.

-2. Creating a profile with custom profile picture (URL).
+2. Create and edit user profiles with custom profile picture (URL).

-3. Ability to make posts with automatic image URL detection (Converts to a picture) and hyperlink convertion.
+3. Ability to make posts with a title, post image, categories, tags and post content.

 4. Ability to edit and delete posts.

-5. Search and follow/unfollow fellow users using music genres.
+5. Search and follow/unfollow users.

-6. Ability to view other users' profile timeline.
+6. Ability to view other users' profile.

-7. Ability to store contact details and edit/delete/search using tag names.
+7. Ability to store contact details and edit/delete/search.

+8. Ability to like and comment on posts.

+9. Posts can have Draft or Published status.

+10. Ability to search by post content, categories, tags and author names.

+11. Activity Feed functionality.

 ***********
 Asset Paths